jeffreyhwatson/online_outcomes/README.md

 IMD Band is a measure of socioeconomic status that is based on geographic location.
 The higher the band, the better off the student is.
 ![graph3](./reports/figures/outcomes_imd.png)

-Statistical testing was performed and it was found that IMD band and outcome are not independent. in general, Distinction and Pass vary directly with IMD band.
+A Chi_Squared test was performed and it was found that IMD band and outcome are not independent(p value=2.473461324525511e-120).
+In general, Distinction and Pass vary directly with IMD band.
 The higher the student's IMD band, the more likely the student is to pass or pass with distinction.
 Conversely, Withdrawn and Fail vary inversely with IMD band.
 In general, the lower the student's IMD band the more likely the student is to fail or withdraw.

 **IMD band has a small, but statistically significant effect on the outcomes Pass and Withdrawn, and a medium sized effect on Fail and Distinction.**